microsoft/TypeScript-Handbook/pages/Classes.md

 ## Understanding `protected`

-The `protected` modifier acts much like the `private` modifier with the exception that members declared `protected` can be accessed from subclasses extend from the containing class.
+The `protected` modifier acts much like the `private` modifier with the exception that members declared `protected` can also be accessed by instances of deriving classes.
 For example,

 ```TypeScript
 class Person {